koii-network/docs/koii/the-koii-token/add-koii-to-exchange/kpl-tokens.md

 ---
-title: Supporting the SPL Token Standard
+title: Supporting the KPL Token Standard
-description: Instructions for supporting the SPL token standard on a cryptocurrency exchange.
+description: Instructions for supporting the KPL token standard on a cryptocurrency exchange.
 image: img/thumbnail.png
-sidebar_label: SPL Tokens
+sidebar_label: KPL Tokens
 ---

-The K2 blockchain uses the SPL token standard for creating and exchanging synthetic tokens.
-There are some difference between the workflow for KOII tokens and SPL tokens.
+The K2 blockchain uses the KPL token standard for creating and exchanging synthetic tokens.
+There are some difference between the workflow for KOII tokens and KPL tokens.

 ## Token Mints

-An SPL token is declared by first creating a mint account, storing metadata about the token.
-Each mint account is associated with only one SPL token.
+An KPL token is declared by first creating a mint account, storing metadata about the token.
+Each mint account is associated with only one KPL token.

 ## Installing the `spl-token` CLI Tool